freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-talk-about-a-typical-workday-and-tasks/task-73.md

 A `policy` (or `policies` in plural) is a principle or rule to guide decisions and achieve rational outcomes.
 Policies are often adopted by an organization to guide employees.

-For instance, "The company’s privacy policy protects client information."
+For instance, `The company’s privacy policy protects client information.`

 # --question--